Program Requirements

 Transfer Credit

-• Majors may receive a maximum of 3 units of transfer credit from other colleges/universities to replace ECON 1501, ECON 1502, or a 3000-level economics elective.
-A minimum grade of C- must be earned.
-This policy is distinct from studying in an approved study abroad/study away program, but, in total, no more than 9 units of transfer credit will be accepted for a major matriculating as a freshman.
+• Majors may receive a maximum of 3 units of transfer credit from other colleges/universities to replace ECON 1501 Introduction to Microeconomics, ECON 1502 Introduction to Macroeconomics, or a 3000-level economics elective.
+A minimum grade of C– must be earned.
+This policy is distinct from studying in an approved study abroad program, but, in total, no more than 9 units of transfer credit will be accepted for a major matriculating as a first-year student.

-• Transfer credit for MATH or for SDS courses is approved by the respective departments and is accepted by the Department of Economics for major credit.
+• Transfer credit for MATH or SDS courses is approved by the respective department and is accepted by the Department of Economics for major credit.

-• For further details on policies and procedures, please refer to the Undergraduate Guide and the Department's website, or schedule a meeting with the department's Academic Coordinator.
+• For further details on policies and procedures, please refer to the Economics Undergraduate Guide and the Department of Economics website, or schedule a meeting with the department's Academic Coordinator.

 Contact Info